ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

 with large amounts of data.

 Unfortunately, this type of communication can not ensure that an order is only received and processed by a single microservice instance.
-If one of the microservices instances in the example application read a new order from the Atom feed, it first checks whether there is already an entry for this order in the database, and then it only create an entry itself if this is not the case.
-So only one entry in the database is created for each order.
+However, if one of the microservices instances in the example application reads a new order from the Atom feed, it first checks whether there is already an entry for this order in the database, and it will only create an entry itself if this is not the case.
+Therefore, only one entry in the database is created for each order.

 It is not mandatory to use the Atom format.
 You can also